Melati Daeva Oktavianti

 Melati Daeva Oktavianti (born 26 October 1994) is an Indonesian doubles specialist badminton player affiliated with Djarum club since 2008.
-She was the 2019 Southeast Asian Games gold medalist in the mixed doubles with Praveen Jordan, and 2012 World Junior mixed doubles champion partnered with Edi Subaktiar.
+She was the 2019 SEA Games gold medalist in the mixed doubles with Praveen Jordan, and 2012 World Junior mixed doubles champion partnered with Edi Subaktiar.
 Oktavianti and Subaktiar partnership were also a former world junior number 1.

 Oktavianti and her partner, Jordan, won the historical All England Open in 2020.
 The duo reached a career high of world number 4 in March 2020.
 Oktavianti competed at the 2020 Summer Olympics.

 Career

 Junior career

 Oktavianti won four titles at the junior tournament, two girls doubles titles at the German Junior and Indonesia Junior International with Rosyita Eka Putri Sari, and two mixed doubles titles at the Dutch Junior and Indonesia Junior International with Edi Subaktiar.

 Senior career

 In 2012, Oktavianti and Edi Subaktiar won their first senior title at the Banuinvest International.

 In 2013, Oktavianti and Rosyita Eka Putri Sari lost at the finals of Maldives International.

 In March 2014, Oktavianti and her new partner in women's doubles Melvira Oklamona lost at the finals of Vietnam International.
 In April, Oktavianti and Subaktiar reached their first Grand Prix event at the New Zealand Open Grand Prix, but lost to fellow Indonesian pair Alfian Eko Prasetya and Annisa Saufika.
 In August, Oktavianti and her new mixed doubles partner Ronald Alexander won the Indonesia International.

 In February 2015, Oktavianti and Ronald lost at the finals of Austrian Open.
 In October, they won the Chinese Taipei Masters Grand Prix defeating Taiwanese pair Chang Ko-chi and Chang Hsin-tien.

 In September 2016, Oktavianti and Ronald won the Indonesian Masters Grand Prix Gold beating Malaysian pair Tan Kian Meng and Lai Pei Jing.

 In September 2017, Oktavianti made new mixed doubles partnership with Alfian Eko Prasetya and won Vietnam Open Grand Prix defeating fellow Indonesian pair Riky Widianto and Masita Mahmudin.